Recidiviz/public-dashboard/spotlight-client/auth0/README.md

 At present, the app uses only the _Database_ connection, which provides basic username-password credential authentication.
 Other connections may be added in the future.

-### Backend

-Connections from the frontend (React) to the backend API (Node/Express) are also authenticated via Auth0.
-You can set up the API config in Auth0 by following [this quickstart](https://auth0.com/docs/quickstart/spa/react/02-calling-an-api), linked to from the bottom of the previous quickstart.
-Give it a name of "Dashboard API".

-Same as above: when going through the quickstart, you do not need to perform any of the coding-related steps.
-But you should still read these steps to understand how the system works as a whole.

 ## Rules and Hooks

 Auth0 has a system of [rules](https://auth0.com/docs/rules) and [hooks](https://auth0.com/docs/hooks)